-The Office of Student Life maintains a calendar of activities by the University Program Council, Social Clubs, and Student Life.
-It can be found on the Student Life web page.
-Regular and special meetings and programs are scheduled with this office to avoid or minimize conflicts.
+The Office of Student Life maintains a calendar of activities sponsored by the University Program Council, social clubs, and Student Life.
+The calendar can be found on the Student Life web page.
+Regular and special meetings and programs are scheduled with the Office of Student Life to avoid or minimize conflicts.